ncmbadmin/monaca_data_registration/README_en.md

 ![Image7](/readme-img/007_en.png)

 * Overwrite each `YOUR_NCMB_APPLICATION_KEY` and `YOUR_NCMB_CLIENT_KEY` part
-* At this time, be careful not to clear double quotes （`"`）!
+* At this time, be careful not to remove double quotes （`"`）!
 * When complete overwrite, save by save button

 ### 4. Checking operation with the Monaca debugger